Extraterrestrial sky: Venus

-Colourized image (Venera 9, 1975), the colour of the Venusian sky is at the surface orange-yellow due to rayleigh scattering or a blue absorber in the lower atmosphere, being white at higher altitudes, while the surface it self is rather a basalt-like dark gray, which is possibly oxidized red.

 The atmosphere of Venus is so thick that the Sun is not distinguishable in the daytime sky, and the stars are not visible at night.
 Being closer to the Sun, Venus receives about 1.9 times more sunlight than Earth, but due to the thick atmosphere, only about 20% of the light reaches the surface.
 Color images taken by the Soviet Venera probes suggest that the sky on Venus is orange.
 If the Sun could be seen from Venus's surface, the time from one sunrise to the next (a solar day) would be 116.75 Earth days.
 Because of Venus's retrograde rotation, the Sun would appear to rise in the west and set in the east.

 An observer aloft in Venus's cloud tops, on the other hand, would circumnavigate the planet in about four Earth days and see a sky in which Earth and the Moon shine brightly (about magnitudes −6.6 and −2.7, respectively) at opposition.
-The maximum angular separation between the Moon and Earth from the perspective of Venus is 0.612°, or approximately the same separation of one centimetre of separation at a distance of one metre and coincidentally, about the apparent size of the Moon as seen from Earth.
+The maximum angular separation between the Moon and Earth from the perspective of Venus is 0.612°, or approximately the same separation of one centimeter of separation at a distance of one meter and coincidentally, about the apparent size of the Moon as seen from Earth.
 Mercury would also be easy to spot, because it is closer and brighter, at up to magnitude −2.7, and because its maximum elongation from the Sun is considerably larger (40.5°) than when observed from Earth (28.3°).

 42 Draconis is the closest star to the north pole of Venus.
-Eta¹ Doradus is the closest to its south pole.
+Eta^{1} Doradus is the closest to its south pole.
 (Note: The IAU uses the right-hand rule to define a positive pole for the purpose of determining orientation.
 Using this convention, Venus is tilted 177° ("upside down"), and the positive pole is instead the south pole.)

+Earth orbit

+Earth orbit has been the main vantage point of observations of extraterrestrial skies, like for Earth observation or space observatories.
+Space observatories make use of the lack of the filtering atmosphere to make more detailed and stable observations.
+Astronauts on space stations or going the furthest, to the Moon, have vividly observed and described the skies from outside of Earth.
+They have reported from observing the Earth and space from their extraterrestrial locations as an awe inspiring experience, an experience often described as the overview effect and on the way to the Moon and its extraterrestrial sky as instilling moon joy.